deepali04/JavaDesignPatterns/README.md

 ### •	Creational Design Patterns:

 These Design Patterns are all about class instantiation or object creation.
 They make the creation process more adaptable and dynamic.
 In particular, they can provide a great deal of flexibility about what all objects are created, how those objects are created, and how they are initialized.
-Implemented few esign patterns here.
+Implemented few design patterns here.
 1. Singleton Design Pattern
 2. Factory Design Pattern
 3. Abstract Factory Design Pattern

 ### •	Structural Design Patterns:

 Structural Design Patterns are all about organizing different classes and objects to form larger structures and provide new functionalities.
 These patterns show us how to glue different pieces of a system together in a flexible and extensible fashion.
-These patterns help us guarantee that when one of the parts changes, the entire application structure does not need to change.
+These patterns help us guarantee that when one of the parts changes, the entire application structure does not need to change.Implemented few design patterns here.
+1. Adapter Design pattern
+2. Proxy Design pattern
+3. Composite Design Pattern

 ### •	Behavioral Design Patterns: